canmetan/tmanager/README.md

 - At this stage, I'm not looking for additional developers for the project, however any feedback / suggestions are appreciated.

 ## Acknowledgements:
-- Icons are designed by Madebyoliver from Flaticon
+- Icons currently in the alpha version are designed by Madebyoliver from Flaticon

 Current license: GPL v3